HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 );
 ```

-Let's go back to the browser and manualy type in the url locations for `/, /about & /login`.
+Let's go back to the browser and manually type in the url locations for `/, /about & /login`.
 Do you see the rendered h1 tags for the `/` and `/about` urls?
 What about the form when you go to `/login`?

 Just to recap what we have done so far: We imported the `react-router-dom` node module into our `index.js` with the __BrowserRouter as Router__ & the __Route__ components.
 After importing these into the file we returned the __Router__ component as the top level tag in our __JSX__ return statement with a proceding __div__ tag that contained our 3 children route components.
 Each route is doing 3 things right now:
   - setting a path `path="/about"